silverbulletmd/silverbullet/website/SilverBullet.md

 Let’s dig in.

 # A Typical Journey
-You may start your SilverBullet journey by simply thinking of it as a nice, perhaps somewhat nerdy note taking app.
+You may start your SilverBullet journey by simply thinking of it as a note taking app.

 Because, well, it is.